Excel VBA Select Case Statement

 ‘Is’ keyword helps to find the matched values with only case statements.
 It compares test expression with given input to produce the output.

 The output is obtained as shown in the figure if the entered value is more than 200

 Example #4 – With Command Button to Change the Values

-The select case also used with Command button by creating a macro.
+The select case is also used with the Command button by creating a macro.

 Sub color() Dim color As String color = Range("A1").Value Select Case color Case "Red", "Green", "Yellow" Range("B1").Value = 1 Case "White", "Black", "Brown" Range("B1").Value = 2 Case "Blue", "Sky Blue" Range("B1").Value = 3 Case Else Range("B1").Value = 4 End Select End Sub

 As shown in the program, the input is taken from the cells of the worksheet.
 The program is executed after clicking on the command button used from ActiveX controls.
 In this, a comma separator is used to combine the test expressions.

 When the value in the Cell A1 changed, it results in a change in the B1 cell also by running the excel macro through the command button.
 You can refer to the screenshot given below:-

 Example #5 – Check a Number Odd or Even

 This example to help to check a number is even or odd.